keptn/lifecycle-toolkit/docs-new/docs/contribute/general/codespace.md

    and select "Push" to push your changes to your fork
 1. Go to the UI for your fork and create a PR in the normal way.
-1. After your PR has been merged, go to your github page, select "Codespaces", and delete this codespace.
+1. After your PR has been merged, go to your GitHub page, select "Codespaces", and delete this codespace.